nkratzke/pingpong/README.md

 ## Set up a benchmark experiment

 To do a benchmark you have to set up a _siege_, a_ping_ and a _pong_ host.
 We assume these are Linux hosts with git, apt-get, wget and curl installed.
-Install this package by running following commands.
+Install this package on all of this three hosts by running following commands.

 ```
 git clone https://github.com/nkratzke/pingpong.git